 Air Compressor Preventative Maintenance Programs

-6 Benefits of Preventative Maintenance Programs for Air Compressors
+6 Benefits of Preventive Maintenance Programs for Air Compressors

-If and when your compressor breaks down, you will need to get it up and running as quick as possible.
-Not only can downtime cost you thousands of dollars a minute, but the emergency repair costs to have your compressor fixed can be very high.
-When you perform compressor inspections and maintenance on a regular schedule, it allows you to catch issues before they happen; saving you from having to invest in third-party emergency repair services.
+If and when your compressor breaks down, you will need to get it up and running as quickly as possible.
+Not only can downtime cost you thousands of dollars in lost productivity, but it can also cost you thousands of dollars in non-budgeted repairs.
+When compressor inspections and maintenance are performed on a regular schedule, it allows you to identify issues before they happen.

 - Preventative Maintenance Lowers Energy Costs

-As stated before, preventative maintenance allows you to spot problems before they over-exert your system.
-This allows your air compressor to run smoother and more efficiently; translating to less electric used to power your equipment.
+As stated before, preventative maintenance allows you to identify issues before they over-exert your system.
+This allows your air compressor to run smoother and more efficiently; translating to less electricity used to power your equipment.
 Remember, one horsepower of compressed air requires approximately eight horsepower of electricity.
 By increasing your system's efficiency through proper and routine maintenance, you'll enjoy significant energy savings for a healthier bottom line.
 Simply put, preventative maintenance plays a direct role in decreasing your monthly electric bill.

 - Preventative Maintenance Increases Compressed Air System Life

 A huge benefit of preventative maintenance is that it increases the life and reliability of your whole system, not just your air compressor.
-When you calculate the up-front costs of a complete compressed air system, you want to ensure that you see a return on that investment via productivity, overtime.
-Without regular inspections, check-ups, and tune-ups, your system’s reliability and efficiency decreases, lessening the returns that you otherwise could establish.
+When you calculate the up-front costs of a complete compressed air system, you want to ensure that you see a return on that investment via productivity, over time.
+Without regular inspections, check-ups, and tune-ups, your system’s reliability and efficiency decrease, lessening the returns that you otherwise could have achieved.

-- Preventative Maintenance Lowers Total Cost of Ownership
+- Preventative Maintenance Lowers the Total Cost of Ownership

-Most of the costs involved in generating compressed air for your plant isn’t in the up-front purchase price of your compressed air system, but in the energy it takes to operate the equipment, over time.
-A general rule of thumb when calculating the true lifecycle cost of a compressed air system is that you will spend 12% in the initial purchase price, 12% in system maintenance, and 76% in electricity to power the system.
+Most of the costs involved in generating compressed air for your plant are not in the up-front purchase price of your compressed air system, but in the energy, it takes to operate the equipment.
+A general rule of thumb when calculating the true lifecycle cost of a compressed air system is that you will spend 12% on the initial purchase price, 12% on system maintenance, and 76% on electricity to power the system.
 As stated above, investing in preventative maintenance for your system can help increase system efficiency.
-With 76% of the total lifecycle cost of a compressed air system going to electricity it takes to operate it, can you afford to have an inefficient system?
+With 76% of the total lifecycle cost of a compressed air system going to the electricity it takes to operate it, can you afford to have an inefficient system?

 - Preventative Maintenance Provides Peace of Mind

-Last but not least, preventative maintenance programs provide you peace of mind knowing that your compressed air system is being properly cared for and monitored, day in and day out.
-You can breathe easy knowing that your system is running smoothly, avoiding interruptions, and saving you money in the long-run.
-No matter what industry you’re in, we know you face a host of daily challenges; an unreliable air compressor shouldn’t be one of them.
+Last but not least, preventative maintenance programs provide you peace of mind knowing that your compressed air system is being properly cared for and monitored.
+You can breathe easy knowing that your system is running smoothly, minimizing interruptions, and saving you money in the long run.
+No matter what industry you are in, we know you face a host of daily challenges; an unreliable air compressor should not be one of them.